 Trading in India, “us->in” case:

 The correlations are distinctive and show that the trading performance depends on the day performance correlations.
 However, the correlation factors for different companies varies noticeably.
-We should also consider that for every row/date there is a measure pair of the remote and local day performance but only for dates with a positive remote day performance we trade.
-That means, even with a strong remote/local correlation of the day performances it is not guaranteed that the remote day performance is positive and trigger yield a profit.
+We should also consider that for every row/date there is a measure pair of the remote and local day performance but only for dates with a positive remote day performance when we trade.
+That means, even with a strong remote/local correlation of the day performances, it is not guaranteed that the remote day performance is positive and that the trade triggered would yield a profit.

 In the following we look onto some of the companies from 2015-01-01 to 2017-06-01 for the “in->us” case.